 Which is better?
 Many people know which search results are paid versus natural and often give precedence to natural search options.
 On the other hand, if your website shows up on later pages of the search results, you might have better luck using PPC to get seen.

 Because PPC costs money, you might consider using it for items that you sell, as opposed to promoting a free offer or your blog.
 With that said, many people have successfully used PPC marketing to promote a free lead magnet.
 Regardless of whether you use PPC or not, you should employ SEO tactics, because it's free and it does work.

 Marketing Your Business

 SEO: Although you don't want to rely on search engines alone to bring you clients and customers, they shouldn't be ignored either.
 SEO strategies are free and the search engines are always crawling and ranking websites, so it doesn't hurt help them find your website.

 The first step is to use titles, keywords, and descriptions in your metatag code.
 This is what search engines read to learn about and rank your website.
 Your front-side content that your website visitors see should also have titles and keywords, as search engines scan this as well.

 Website ranking doesn't just come from what's on your website.
 Google, the number one search engine used today, uses a variety of other factors to rank websites.
 Things like your social media activity, appearances on other sites through interviews or guest blogging, and being listed as a resource on another site all increase your standing in Google's eyes.

-However, if you try to game the system, as was common practice for many years, and which Google, in particular, has been working hard to stop, can hurt your rankings.
+However, trying to game the system, as was common practice for many years, and which Google, in particular, has been working hard to stop, can hurt your rankings.
 So make sure you understand SEO before using it in your search engine marketing strategy.

 If you master SEM techniques, there are other businesses that will pay you to help them.
 Running a search engine marketing service can be a lucrative home business.
 The key to getting started is to be able to show proof of your results, including organic search ranking for keywords, as well as income or other results from paid search.